remsing-group/RotorFunctions/Examples/README.md

 # Examples
 ## Files
-In the real simulation the number of Br is 192 with over 500000 timesteps.
+In the real simulation, the number of Br is 192 with over 500000 timesteps.
 The files here are truncated just to show examples

-All xyz files are Br-MLWFC (Maxiammly Localized Wannier Centers) vectors with the x,y,z components of the vectors being represented.
+All xyz files are Br-MLWFC (Maximally Localized Wannier Centers [[1]](#1)) vectors with the x,y,z components of the vectors being represented.
 One could get this data by reading in a trajectory file, finding the 4 closest MLWFCs near a given Br, and then find the distance vector between them while applying periodic boundary conditions.

-Br_#_MLWFC.npy files are 3D numpy file with shape (4,2,1000) with 4 being the number of MLWFC, 2 being theta and phi, and 1000 being the number of timesteps
+Br_#_MLWFC.npy files are 3D numpy files with shape (4,2,1000) with 4 being the number of MLWFC, 2 being theta and phi, and 1000 being the number of timesteps

-Brs_MLWFC.npy is a 4D numpy files with shape (2,4,2,1000) with 2, being number of Br, 4 being the number of MLWFC, 2 being theta and phi, and 1000 being the number of timesteps
+Brs_MLWFC.npy is a 4D numpy file with shape (2,4,2,1000) with 2, being the number of Br, 4 being the number of MLWFC, 2 being theta and phi, and 1000 being the number of timesteps

 sym.inp is the symmetry input file.
 The format is:
-(point group in Schoenflies notation) (angular momentum quantum number) (index of symmetry adapted function for given el)
+(point group in Schoenflies notation) (angular momentum quantum number) (index of the symmetry adapted function for given el)

 sym_cubic.inp is an example of a cubic point group input file

 ## Example commands
-First move Rotor_functions.py to local directory
+First, move Rotor_functions.py to the local directory

 This outputs 2 outfiles which is the theta and phi values of the inputted vectors
 ```